Social Media

 • Always be watchful and supervise your baby eating

 • Avoid foods that pose a choking hazard.
-Eg. Skins, seeds, whole nuts, pits, popcorn, nut butters that aren’t watered down etc. Avoid hard and round fruits such as whole grapes, cherries etc. Avoid hard and crunchy food such as raw apple, raw carrot etc.
+Eg. Skins, seeds, whole nuts, pits, popcorn, nut butter that aren’t watered down etc. Avoid hard and round fruits such as whole grapes, cherries etc. Avoid hard and crunchy food such as raw apples, raw carrots etc.

 • Offer foods in the right shape, texture and size for your baby’s developmental stage.
-AAP recommends that any foods larger than half inch in size be cut-up further.
+AAP recommends that any foods larger than half an inch in size be cut up further.

-Note: Six-month old babies are developmentally ready to eat solid finger foods (assuming baby wasn’t born premature).
-It’s very unlikely that your baby will actually choke on food if you have followed the general safety rules of how to cut and serve foods to your baby.
+Note: Six-month-old babies are developmentally ready to eat solid finger foods (assuming the baby wasn’t born prematurely).
+It’s very unlikely that your baby will actually choke on food if you have followed the general safety rules of how to cut and serve food to your baby.

 baby led weaning tips for solid food